yo-ru/MaplePS/README.md

 2. MaplePS will ask you to locate your osu! folder.
 3. MaplePS will then create a read-only `_staging` file in your osu! directory to prevent osu! from updating.
 4. MaplePS will downgrade your `osu!auth.dll` to an older version that Maple supports.
-5. MaplePS will prompt you to open osu!.
+5. MaplePS will ask you to select a private server to connect to.
-6. After you open osu!, simply press `Enter`.
+6. MaplePS will then open osu! on the selected private server.
-7. MaplePS will then inject.
+7. Once osu! is open, press ENTER to inject MaplePS.

 How do I get back on Bancho?
 ------